Chorus/Note-Documentation/docs/Overview.md

 Within each session you will see a General tab with the session details and an Observations tab with the applicable features for that session.
 For example, there will be a list of targets for data collection for a direct care session and space to write session notes for treatment planning.

-Navigate to a session:
+### Navigate to a session:

-1. Click on Sessions in the bottom navigation bar
+1. Tap on Sessions in the bottom navigation bar
-2. Click on a session.
+2. Select a session.

 ## Students